Real Name: Kali-Ma (translates as “Mother Kali”)

 Weaponry: Kali often employs several weapons at one time including swords, knives, shivs, daggers and even a decapitated head with which to beat her opponents.

-Comments: Kali’s appearances here include her Marvel and DC Universe appearances, “The Golden Voyage of Sinbad,” “Indiana Jones and the Temple of Doom” and "Supernatural" (Episode: "Hammer of the Gods").
-She has also been behind the scenes of several Cults of Kali including:
+Comments: Kali’s appearances here include her Marvel and DC Universe appearances, “The Golden Voyage of Sinbad,” “Indiana Jones and the Temple of Doom” and "Supernatural" (Episode: "Hammer of the Gods"), where she was played by actress Rekha Sharma.
+She has also been behind the scenes of several Cults of Kali in the Marvel Universe including:

 Kali is referenced in the Hyborian era, circa 10,000 BC, in the pages of Savage Sword of Conan.
 Like many of the gods mentioned in that era, it is uncertain whether this refers to the same Kali of the modern day Hindu religion, or some other predecessor.